About The Agile Dictionary

 Also: Big Visible Charts

-In Agile Software Development, the preferred way of displaying data visualizations is to post them on the wall in the team’s common workspace (i.e., rather than logging them in a spreadsheet).
-Examples of information radiators include a burn down chart, a burn up chart, and a task board, although other types of chart are possible.
+In agile software development the preferred way of displaying data visualizations is to post them on the wall in the team’s shared workspace (i.e., rather than logging them in a spreadsheet).
+Examples of information radiators include a burndown chart, a burnup chart, and a task board, although other types of charts are possible.
 These may also be referred to as Big Visible Charts.

-Keeping information visible at all times promotes transparency (one of the three legs of Scrum).
+Keeping information visible at all times promotes transparency (one of the three pillars of scrum).

 Posted in i